Sunday, December 29, 2024

 I quickly swiped past the one of Toddler Him howling in delight just before dropping a cell phone into the dog’s water bowl.

 That’s when I landed on a photo of Toddler Him and His Papa, my father.
-It harkened to a scene from "Stopping By Woods on a Snowy Evening."
+It harkened to a scene in my head from "Stopping By Woods on a Snowy Evening."
 The two of them snowshoed, trudging along a cross-country ski trail.
 They had exchanged hats.
 My dad had the boy’s Nordic earflap hat perched on top of his head, while my son struggled to see through the vintage ski cap that made Anabel Moriarty famous.

 We were both silent.
 In my mind, the picture could have been a scene out of a Robert Frost Poem: My father with my son, Stopping by Woods on a Snowy Evening.